IntermediatePerformance & CWV

 ⚠️ Common Mistakes with Signed URLs to Avoid

-• Using weak or easy-to-guess signing keys.
+• Using weak or easy-to-guess signing keys, which can be easily compromised by attackers.

 🛠️ Tools for Managing Signed URLs